QuincyB1234/WHSTechNotes/journal.md

 4. By only giving them information about the work.
 # November 14, 2024
 I big thing that is effecting the community is inflation.
 Inflation is the rate at which prices for goods and services increase over time.
 This is a problem because it makes caring for a family less affordable.
 Inflation plays a role on technology.
 While family's are spending money on groceries and necessities, it makes them not able to buy technology they need.
+# November 18, 2024
+Technology has enabled precision agriculture practices, optimizing distribution networks through data analytics and automation, and providing consumers with convenient online platforms to order food from a wider variety of options with real-time tracking of deliveries.
+Having technology has also helped people become better at cooking, allowing to share recipes and share food ideas.